legobeat/l7-devenv/README.md

 For a guided tutorial, see [`docs/1-getting-started.md`](docs/1-getting-started.md).

-> ⚠️ This is under early development and things might still shift around a bit.
-Open an issue if you have any!

 ## Goals
 - Ease-of-use
   - Quick and easy to set up with minimal configuration and sane defaults